Radiology (X-rays). Ultrasounds, Echocardiograms, Nuclear Medicine Studies, Bone Density Testing, CT, and MRI

 Services offered include:

-This department also conducts Exercise Stress Tests, Electrocardiograms (EKGs) and Exercise Tolerance Tests.
+This department also conducts exercise stress tests (ETT) also called "stress tests".
 All tests and imaging require a doctor's order.
 Once your doctor has determined that you need a particular test, call 336-322-3887 to schedule an appointment.